sancus-tee/sancus-examples/README.md

   dumps "hello world" on (untrusted) stdout.
 - **sensor-reader:** example program from the paper, demonstrating secure linking between dummy sensor/reader SMs.
+- **arithmetic:** some SMs performing secure (inlined) arithmetic operations
 - **sancus-contiki:** Supporting files for some of the demos: port of the Contiki OS with support for Sancus modules
-    - **examples/hello-world:** minimal example of a Sancus protected module that can be invoked from a Contiki task
+    - **examples/hello-world:** minimal example of an SM that can be invoked from a Contiki task
-    - **examples/sm-server:** Sancus module loader and minimalist infrastructure for reactive programming with Sancus modules
+    - **examples/sm-server:** Sancus module loader and minimalist infrastructure for reactive SM programming
 - _[broken]_ **ta-demo:** "Lightweight and flexible trust assessment modules for the Internet of Things", [ESORICS 2015](https://distrinet.cs.kuleuven.be/software/sancus/publications/esorics15.pdf).